PttCodingMan/PttCodingMan.github.io/README.md

     Establisher, 2018.10.10 - present
     This project collects my implementations what developed by using [PyPtt](https://github.com/PttCodingMan/PyPtt).
     For example:
-    - Multi post tool: This can collect all articles that violate the rules.
+    Multi post tool can collect all articles that violate the rules.
     Techniques: Python

 * uPtt